vnsepulveda/task_log_backend/README.md

 To run Project with Docker:

 1. run *docker-compose up* to start project, nothing else needed.
+#Notes: the Dockerfile is running with openjdk:17, you might have to change your Java version.
+If you get an error with the class, just run the project without Docker.

 To run Project without Docker: